Austro-Hungarian occupation of Serbia: Deportation and forced labour

 The MGG/S, as well as the High Command in Vienna, considered sending civilian prisoners to internment camps as a preventive measure to discourage insurgent activities.
 During the occupation, between 150,000 and 200,000 men, women and children were deported to various camps in Austria-Hungary, it has been estimated they represented slightly more than 10 per cent of the Serb population.
+At the 1919 Versailles peace conference the Serbian government estimated 50,000 out of 147,677 POWs and 20,000 of the 50,000 civilians deported to Austro-Hungarian camps died over the course of the war.
+More recent research has individually identified 59,524 fatalities out of 236,807 Serbian citizens interned during the war.

 Since Serbia did not have its own Red Cross, Serbian prisoners did not have access to the aid the Red Cross provided to other Allied prisoners.
 Moreover, Serbian prisoners were not considered "enemy aliens" but "internal enemies" by Austria-Hungary's Ministry of War.
 By defining them as "terrorists" or "insurgents", the Austro-Hungarian authorities were not obliged to disclose the number of captives they held, and which camps they were being held in, to Red Cross societies.